enile8/pyCrawler/README.md

 Props
 =====
-Thanks to Ryan Merl (https://github.com/theanti9), this project was a fork of an earlier version of his PyCrawler (https://github.com/theanti9/PyCrawler).
+Thanks to [Ryan Merl](https://github.com/theanti9), this project was a fork of an earlier version of his [PyCrawler](https://github.com/theanti9/PyCrawler).